 Thinking about between-the-glass blinds or shades?
-Or perhaps you want to upgrade from double- to triple-pane window glass for enhanced insulation and noise reduction.
-Special window features and upgrades all have additional costs.
-Special or custom window shapes or whether you choose single- or double-hung windows can influence the price.
+Or perhaps you want to upgrade from double- to triple-pane window glass for enhanced insulation and noise reduction?
+Certain window features and options have additional costs.
+Special or custom window shapes, or whether you choose single- or double-hung windows, can influence the price.
 Make sure to factor in these various selections when you are reviewing window options.

 4. Size & Quantity

-When it comes to window glass area, size is an extremely important factor when considering your window replacement.
-Oversized windows with more glass let in abundant light, but are more costly, so it is smarter to choose smaller or standard options if you are working within a budget.
+When it comes to replacement costs, the amount of glass is an important factor.
+Large windows with expansive glass let in abundant light but are more costly.
+If you are working within a budget, it can be smarter to choose smaller or standard-sized options.

 5. Window Type